dkcskmwkemdwqlk/internet-broser-no-adds/README.md

 linux devices

-To install run the .EXE file
+To install run the .EXE file labeled Installer